Kick Social Anxiety to the Curb – 5 Strategies for Students (Social Anxiety in the Classroom: Part 3)

 I know that when I read through similar blog posts like these in the past, I was often struck with a sense of sadness or shame by the end of them.
 It is difficult to accept that we struggle with social anxiety.
 We get stuck in comparing ourselves to other people and become envious that others do not seem to struggle in this way.
 All of these sentiments are valid, and I want to stress to you that I have all of these mental struggles and more even when I am writing how to overcome it.
 It is okay to struggle.
 It is okay to take a rest.
 The only time it is not okay is when you completely give up.

 You are giving yourself the greatest form of self-love right now by reading on how to become the best version of you that you can.
 By recognizing that social anxiety is not effective for you, and exploring ways to overcome it.
 Overriding those mental filters and ineffective core beliefs by being open to the fact that you are capable, and that you absolutely can do this.
-You are being kind to yourself!
+You are being self-compassionate!
 This is what we must all strive for.

 Books Referenced in this Post: